gx9702/UA-TypeRepository/Core/Part8/VariableTypes/MultiStateDiscreteType/readme.md

 <!-- objecttype -->
 ## MultiStateDiscreteType
+This VariableType defines the general characteristics of a DiscreteItem that can have more than two states.
+The MultiStateDiscreteType derives from the DiscreteItemType.
+It is formally defined in Table 5.
 The representation of the MultiStateDiscreteType VariableType in the address space is shown in the following table:

 |Name|Attribute|